Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 ..
 Note::

-   The Ledger Nano S Plus is not supported currently.
+   The Ledger Nano S Plus and Ledger Nano X are not supported currently.

 Prerequisites
 =============